Formal Groups and Invariant Differentials of Elliptic Curves: Introduction

 Honda in \cite{HondaFormal} found an interesting link between the $L$-series $\displaystyle L(s)=\sum_{n=1}^{\infty}c_nn^{-s}$ of an elliptic curve $E$ and the formal group associated to $E$.
-If one sets $\displaystyle g(x)=\sum_{n=1}^{\infty}n^{-1}c_nn^{-s}$, then $G(X,Y)=g^{-1}(g(X)+g(Y))$ is a formal group over $\Z$, moreover, $G(X,Y)$ is isomorphic to the formal group law $F(X,Y)$ associated to $E$ over $\Z$.
-The isomorphism between these formal groups is made explicit to produce Atkin-Swinnerton Dyer congruence relations.
+If one sets $\displaystyle g(x)=\sum_{n=1}^{\infty}n^{-1}c_nx^n$, then $G(X,Y)=g^{-1}(g(X)+g(Y))$ is a formal group over $\Z$; moreover, $G(X,Y)$ is isomorphic to the formal group law $F(X,Y)$ associated to $E$ over $\Z$.
+The isomorphism between these formal groups is made explicit to produce Atkin-Swinnerton-Dyer congruence relations.
 These congruence relations connect the coefficients of the $L$-series and the coefficients of the power series expansion of the invariant differential $\omega_E$.
 The modularity of elliptic curves $E$ defined over $\Q$ implies the existence of a set of congruence relations between the coefficients of the modular form attached to $E$ and the coefficients of the power series expansion of $\omega_E$.

 The above discussion indicates that explicit formulas for the coefficients of the power series of $\omega_E$ will provide us with information about formal groups, $L$-series and modular forms associated to elliptic curves.
-The only explicit description for the power series of $\omega_E$ can be found in \cite{CosterLegendre} when $E$ has a rational $2$-torsion point, i.e., when $E$ is described by a Weierstrass equation of the form $\displaystyle y^2=x^3+a_2x^2+a_4x$.
+There are a few explicit descriptions for the power series expansion of $\omega_E$ of a certain elliptic curve $E$.
+The expansion of $\omega_E$ can be found in \cite{CosterLegendre} when $E$ has a rational $2$-torsion point, i.e., when $E$ is described by a Weierstrass equation of the form $\displaystyle y^2=x^3+a_2x^2+a_4x$.
 It is shown that $\displaystyle \omega_E=\sum_{n=0}^{\infty}P_n\left(a_2/\sqrt{\Delta}\right)\left(\sqrt{\Delta}\right)^n\,z^{2n}\,dz,$ where $P_n$ is the $n$-th Legendre polynomial and $\Delta=a_2^2-a_4$.
-This enables the authors to find explicit congruence relations satisfied by Legendre polynomials using Atkin-Swinnerton Dyer congruences and sharper congruences using other techniques when $E$ has complex multiplication.
+This enables the authors to find explicit congruence relations satisfied by Legendre polynomials using Atkin-Swinnerton-Dyer congruences and sharper congruences using other techniques when $E$ has complex multiplication.
+Most recently, an explicit $t$-expansion of $\omega_E$ was found for the elliptic curve $E:y^2=4(x^3+Ax+B)$ where $t=-2x/y$, see \cite{Yasuda}.